arafato/azure-core-concepts-book/README.md

 >(formely known as LiveID).
 This is also the reason why you cannot use a Microsoft account to
 >signup and login into the other Cloud environments since these do *not* have a trust relationship
 >with the Microsoft consumer identity system due to their restricted privacy and data regulations.
+>- When using our Azure CLIs and SDKs be sure to configure them accordingly to let them talk to the correct environment (see section [Developer Tooling](#developer-tooling) for more information)

 #### Azure Cloud
 Also known as the International Cloud.
 Currently comprised of 30 regions world-wide.